Petar Dimitrov

-Petar Dimitrov (Петър Димитров; born 28 February 1982) is a Bulgarian footballer who plays as a winger or forward.
-Dimitrov is an attacking right midfielder.
+Petar Dimitrov (Петър Димитров; born 28 February 1982) is a Bulgarian professional footballer who plays as a winger or forward for Kostenets.

 Career

 Dimitrov played for a few clubs, including CSKA Sofia, Belasitsa Petrich, Vihren Sandanski and Beroe Stara Zagora.

-In August 2005, Dimitrov made appearances for CSKA Sofia in a 3–1 home loss against Liverpool F.C. in a Champions League qualification match and a 1:0 win over the same team in the return leg.
+In August 2005, Dimitrov made appearances for CSKA Sofia in a 3–1 home loss against Liverpool in a Champions League qualification match and a 1–0 win over the same team in the return leg.

 On 18 October 2009, Dimitrov scored the only goal for Beroe (in the 84th minute) to bring about a 1–0 away win against defending champions Levski Sofia, contributing to the sacking of their coach.

 On 15 January 2016 he signed for V Group team Etar Veliko Tarnovo after leaving Lokomotiv 2012 Mezdra as the team had financial trouble.
 He was leading goalscorer in B Group and the transfer was described as "transfer bomb".
 He left the team in January 2017.

 In February 2017, Dimitrov joined Kariana Erden but was released in May.

 On 20 June 2017, Dimitrov signed with the newly promoted to Second League club Strumska Slava.
 He was released at the end of November.

 In the summer 2020, Dimitrov joined Lokomotiv Mezdra.
 During 2021, Dimitrov also played for OFK Kostinbrod.